sameerfazil121/CIS4400-Sameerfazil/README.md

 **Business Requirements:**

-- Analyze User Behavior Differences by Time: Examine differences in ride behavior across different hours within a day.
-Such as Morning Vs. Evenings.
+- Analyze User Behavior by Membership Type.
+By comparing usage patterns (ride counts, trip durations, peak times) between members and casual riders.
 - Identify Peak Usage Times: Determine the busiest times of day and the busiest days of the week in July to understand demand fluctuations.

 **Functional Requirements:**